ReDeiPirati/intro-to-pytorch/beginner/2.Neural-Networks/NN_intro.md

   2. A brief explanation about Autograd & Optimizers.
   3. Introduced the task of Handwritten Digit Recognition on the MNIST dataset.

+We hope you're following along with the `iPython`

 ## Logistic Regression

 At the end of last lesson, we introduced the famous MNIST task.
-It is when we're given a `[28 x 28]` grayscale image of a handwritten digit, we wish to identify which one is it from `[0-9]`.
-The outputs here (digits) are referred to as classes, 10 of them in this case.
-This type of problem is known as **Multinomial Logistic Regression**-- when a response can have 3 or more values (10 in this case).
+It is when we're given a `[28 x 28]` grayscale image of a handwritten digit and we wish to identify the digit `[0-9]`.
+The outputs here (digits) are referred to as `classes`, 10 of them in this case.
+This type of problem is particularly known as a **Multi-Class Classification**-- where a response `(y)` can have 3 or more values (10 in this case).

-We'll now begin to understand the workflow of a classification problem.
-In the next few sections you'll see how an image dataset is processed, instantiation of a Logistic model in PyTorch & what more can we do!
+We'll start off by understanding the workflow of a classification problem.
+In the next few sections you'll see how an image dataset is processed as well as the instantiation of a Logistic model in PyTorch.

 For the sake of notation, let's denote the input image matrix `[28 x 28]` by `X` or `features` & the digit associated with that image as `Y` or `class label`.